maxloopinmok/weekly-report/06 - 2023 Monday September 11 to Sunday September 17.md

         - I read a little of https://whatsenough.sg/.
     - I watched and tried the code for the Udemy course "PyTorch for Deep Learning and Computer Vision" until "Section 4: Linear Regression - PyTorch" "15.
 Linear Class"
         - I updated https://github.com/maxloosmu/pytorch
+- I made preparations for the TADM discussion next week, and also briefly listened to the day's news and rewatched parts of yesterday's news.
+- I listened to parts of last Sunday's sermons from RiverLife Church, and from SACC.